HamidrezaRamezani/sipp-scenarios/README.md

 # sipp-scenarios

-We are using SIPp application to test FreeSwitch and Asterisk.
+We are using SIPp application to test NGN elements

-List of Our scenarios:

-1- Registering SIP users in Asterisk

-2- Generating SIP calls to test Asterisk maximum CPS

-3- Generating SIP calls to test FreeSwitch
+for testing an element we need to create two inject file for SIPp UAC and UAS subscriber information. also we need to write two script for UAS to register and start listening for incoming calls and UAC to register and generating calls to UAS.

 Note: